denten-books/plain-text/1-chapter.md

 More than any other mechanism, the Turing machine defined the very limits of computation.
 Since its inception, the Turing machine has remained a controversial construct that elicits academic debate.
 The debate concerns a paradox at the heart of computer science and electrical engineering.
-Turing imagined his machine as a physical device that solves a theoretical problem.
-Actual computers, in turn, emulate a hypothetical Turing machine.
+Turing imagined his machine as a physical mechanism that solves a theoretical problem.
+Actual computers, in turn, simulate a hypothetical Turing machine.
 Computation therefore emerges as a figure stuck in the loop between the ideal and the physical worlds.
 It is part real mechanism and part unattainable idea.
 The indeterminacy of computation blurs the boundaries between hardware and software.
 And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.